 Active Labor: A Medical Label That Doesn’t Work for Us

-As a doula trainer I'm seeing a sharply increasing trend: Participants arriving at their workshops carrying trauma from having poor, disengaged and highly dissatisfying experiences with their own doulas.
-While doulas arriving at their workshops with birth trauma is nothing new, birth trauma because of having had a poor experience with their own birth doula is new and alarming.
+As a birth doula trainer I'm seeing a disturbing trend: Workshop participants coming to their training workshops carrying trauma from having poor, disengaged and highly dissatisfying experiences with their own doulas.
+While participants arriving with birth trauma is nothing new, the cause being from poor experiences with their own doulas is new and alarming.

-It’s likely we’re encountering these problems because of ACOG’s 2014 redefinition of active labor.
-While “6 is the new 4” is an accurate and appropriate medical redefinition for the acceleration of cervical dilation, it should not have changed when doulas show up for in-person support; delaying, emotional, physical or advocacy support, to a later phase of labor.
-Nor should it have changed how educators or trainers teach the physiological phases and stages of labor, which did not change with the redefinition of active labor.
+When I look historically why we're seing this issue now, it could have originated when ACOG redefined active labor in 2014.
+While “6 is the new 4” is an accurate and appropriate medical redefinition for the expected acceleration of cervical dilation, "6 is the new 4" should never have changed when doulas show up for in-person support.
+Nor should it have changed how educators or trainers teach the physiologic phases of labor, which, of course, did not change with the medical redefinition of active labor.

 Medically, active labor is an important obstetrical benchmark for detecting slow labors that require attention and arrested labors that require action.
 Using partograms based on the Zhang labor curves where 6 cms is the threshold for active labor, obstetrical care providers can better identify truly problem labors.

-Before the redefinition of Active Labor in 2014, the medical phases and stages of labor more closely lined up with the physiological phases and stages of labor.
+Before the redefinition of active labor in 2014, the medical phases and stages of labor more closely lined up with the physiologic phases labor.
 See this Stages of Labor graphic from Childbirth Graphics that was published and used in childbirth education classes and doula workshops before 2014:

-However, once the acceleration of dilation (active labor) was redefined to 6 cms rather than 4 cms, the medical phases and stages of labor took a sharp turn away from the physiological phases and stages.
+Once active labor was redefined to 6 cms rather than 4 cms, the medical phases and stages of labor took a sharp turn away from the physiologic phases and stages.

-Unfortunately, our teaching aids and the way we teach the physiological phases and stages of labor may have changed along with the medical definition of active labor.
+Unfortunately, our teaching aids and the way we teach the physiologic phases of labor changed along with the medical definition of active labor.
 This doesn’t work.
-When we look at this updated Stages of Labor graphic from Childbirth Graphics, it now shows 0-6 cms has the same physical characteristics as the previous 0-3 cms early labor phase.
-And, by looking at the facial expression used, the same emotional experience.
+When we look at this updated Stages of Labor graphic from Childbirth Graphics, it now shows 0-6 cms having the same physical and emotional characteristics as the previous 0-3 cms early labor phase.
 Of course, this isn’t true.

-This graphic, because it conflates the medical early labor phase with the physiological early labor phase, sets up doulas, parents, educators and trainers with unrealistic, false expectations for what the physiological early Labor phase really is: A phase of labor with significant periods of increasing physical intensity and changing emotional needs.
+This graphic, because it confuses the medical early labor phase with the physiologic early labor phase, sets up doulas, parents, educators and trainers with unrealistic, false expectations for what the physiologic early Labor phase really is: A phase of labor with significant periods of increasing physical intensity and changing emotional needs.

-Let’s look at a solution: Changing the language doulas and educators use when we describe the physiological phases and stages of labor so that we are not mistakenly using medical terms and medical definitions.
+Let’s look at a solution: Changing the language doulas and educators use when we describe the physiologic phases of labor so that we are not mistakenly using medical terms and medical definitions.

 First, here is how ACOG defines the medical onset, phases and stages of labor:

-The solution may be to call out and rename the physiological phases defined by their unique physical, emotional and psychological experiences by the birthing person, not just the acceleration of cervical dilation.
+The solution may be to call out and rename the physiologic phases defined by their unique physical, emotional and psychological experiences by the birthing person, not just the acceleration of cervical dilation.

 The doula uses the physiologic perspective to provide support in each unique phase so that the client feels their comfort, concern and care, whether remotely or in person.